felangel/bloc/packages/flutter_bloc/README.md

 }
 ```

 At this point we have sucessfully separated our presentational layer from our business logic layer.
 Notice that the `CounterPage` widget knows nothing about what happens when a user taps the buttons.
-The form simply tells the `CounterBloc` that the user has pressed either the increment or decrement button.
+The widget simply tells the `CounterBloc` that the user has pressed either the increment or decrement button.

 ## Dart Versions